It’s the early 1980s. You’re in charge of a fledgling ESPN, and you have two choices:

 The key to making bundles work is symbiosis—developing a product bundling strategy that benefits buyers and sellers.

-How to make product bundles work
+4 strategies to make product bundling work

 While price-based categorization can undermine a product bundling strategy, there are two workarounds: price anchoring and, if that fails, a reframing of categorical dimensions.